Skip to Content

 Apply this rate in all the ways you do business.

-Now that you have an idea of how much your hourly rate is, you now have a new perspective on how much you’re worth.
-If you’re charging a fixed-price per project, ask yourself:
+Now that you know your hourly wage, you have a new perspective on how much you’re worth.
+If you’re charging a fixed price per project, ask yourself:

-If you charge based on value, your calculated hourly rate should give you an idea of your value-based rate will account for your expenses.
-You can factor in your newfound calculation in all the ways you do your business.
+If you charge based on value, your calculated hourly wage should show how your value-based rate will account for your expenses.
+You can factor in your newfound calculation in how you do your business.

 See Related: How to Register as a Freelancer